Focal cortical dysplasia

 Recent studies have demonstrated that FCD types 2a and 2b result from somatic mutations in genes that encode components of the mammalian target of rapamycin (mTOR) pathway.
 Causative gene mutations for types 1 and 3 have not been identified.
 The mTOR pathway regulates a number of functions in the brain including establishment of cell size, cell motility, and differentiation.
 Gene mutations associated with FCD2a and FCD 2b include MTOR, PI3KCA, AKT3, and DEPDC5.
 Mutations in these genes lead to enhanced mTOR pathway signaling at critical periods in brain development.
-Some recent evidence may suggest a role for in utero infection with certain viruses such as cytomegalovirus and human papilloma virus.
+Some recent evidence may suggest a role for in utero infection with certain viruses such as cytomegalovirus and human papillomavirus.

 Seizures in FCD are likely caused by abnormal circuitry induced by the presence of DNs and BCs.
 These abnormal cell types generate abnormal electrical signals which spread out to affect other parts of the cerebral cortex.
 Medication is used to treat the seizures that may arise due to cortical dysplasia.
 Epilepsy surgery to remove areas of FCD is a viable treatment option for appropriate candidates.